 Examples of devices that use Wi-Fi

-Today, there are a number of devices (IoT) that connect to the Internet using Wi-Fi.
+Today, there are many devices (IoT) that connect to the Internet using Wi-Fi.
 Below is a short list of some of the more modern Wi-Fi devices you may find in a home or office.
 Also, see our wireless definition for a list of other wireless devices that use a different spectrum to communicate wirelessly.

 How can I get Wi-Fi in my home or office?